 Logic dictates that valuation experts assume that cash is worth its face value in majority interest or control scenarios.
 And that assumption makes sense: In such instances, control of a company provides access to and control over the assets, including cash.
-But experts fail to see that in minority interest valuations for both private and public companies, a different perspective is required — particularly when excess cash is held within a private operating business.
-There are many reasons ...

-Your subscription will include 12 months of Trusts & Estates magazine, access to premium content on WealthManagement.com.
+Your subscription will include 12 months of Trusts & Estates magazine and access to premium content on WealthManagement.com.